Jan 12, 2018 — Facebook announced a major News Feed algorithm change. Take this advice with a grain of salt.

 When your Facebook Page is just starting out, it may seem like a total flop.
 Keep at it, even if your profile does better.

-If you’re like most real estate agents, lawyers, mom-and-pop-shop purveyors, or other shoestring marketing budget businesses, the scenario described makes total sense.
+If you’re like most local businesses, lawyers, mom-and-pop-shop purveyors, or other shoestring marketing budget businesses, the scenario described makes total sense.

 The reason your Facebook profile may outperform your Facebook page is that your profile likely has a much longer history with your interactors (friends, fans, etc).